toopher/toopher.github.io/_posts/2014-04-25-code-golf-integer-reversal-in-python.md

 lambda came out larger than the string reversal and it was slower.
 It seems standard library functions are robust.

-Much later, an elegant 37 character solution surfaced:
+Much later, an elegant 37 character string reversal solution surfaced:

     b=lambda n:int(bin(2**32+n)[:2:-1],2)

-This approach proved faster than the string reversal, although the disassembly was a hint longer.
+This approach proved faster than the string reversal using `format`, although the disassembly was a hint longer.

 We haven't found a shorter approach.
 Is 37 character the lower limit?
 Perhaps, although we think the theoretical winner would import a minified